Low-pressure area expected in PAR

 PAGASA weather specialist Veronica Torres said the LPA may enter PAR on Wednesday night or Thursday morning and possibly make its landfall on Friday or Saturday.

-“At present, it has no direct effect on us,” she said, noting that when the LPA enters the PAR, rains will most likely occur in Eastern Visayas and Bicol region.
+“At present, it has no direct effect on us,” she said, noting that when the LPA enters the PAR, rains will mostly likely occur in Eastern Visayas and Bicol region.

 Moreover, Torres said, citing their climatology department, that the rainy season has not yet started.